nyan222/roman_empire_zoomcamp/README.md

 commands will detect it and remind you to do so if necessary.
 ```

-Remember about vpn if you face difficulties.
+Remember about vpn if you face difficulties!

 Next, run [terraform validate](https://www.terraform.io/docs/commands/validate.html) to validate Terraform configuration files on the local machine: